This Is How You Gain Followers on Instagram

 7. Think Big

 Instagram is great for networking.
-You can use hashtags and tags to connect with big influencers in your niche and learn from them.
+You can use hashtags and tags to connect with big influencers in your niche and learn from the best brands on Instagram .
 It could be individuals with an extensive Instagram following, big companies, brands that you’re using, magazines, or photographers.

 Note: Be a little cheeky and ask an influencer to mention or tag you (or your product).
 While there’s no guarantee that this will work, if it does it will likely bring you many new followers.